DevelappersGmbH/RedmineHourglassNet/README.md

 ## Project Status

 The REST-API itself contains a whole bunch of functionality.
 This wrapper is still under development.
 New functions will be added successively.
-You can find detailed information about recent changes in [CHANGELOG.md](CHANGELOG.md).
+You can find detailed information about recent changes in [change log](CHANGELOG.md).

 ## Contribution